maddie35/portfolio/WCAG.md

 <main>
   <header>
     <p class="eyebrow">WCAG 2.2 · Success Criterion 2.5.8 (Level AA)</p>
-    <h1>Target Size (Minimum) decision chart</h1>
+    <h1>Quick Guide: Minimum Target Size</h1>
-    <p class="intro">Work through each question in order for the interactive target you are evaluating.
-Stop as soon as you reach a green outcome (meets the criterion or qualifies for an exception) or the red outcome at the end (fails the criterion).</p>
+    <p class="intro">Work through each question for the interactive target you're evaluating.</p>
     <div class="swatch-row" aria-hidden="false">
       <span class="swatch" role="img" aria-label="A square rendered at the actual size of 24 by 24 CSS pixels"></span>
       <span class="swatch-circle" role="img" aria-label="A circle rendered at the actual diameter of 24 CSS pixels"></span>
       <p><strong>True-size reference:</strong> the square is exactly 24 × 24 CSS pixels; the circle has a 24 CSS pixel diameter.
-Compare your target against these when viewed at 100% zoom.</p>
+You can compare your target against these when viewed at 100% zoom.</p>
     </div>
   </header>